Richland Township, Steuben County, Indiana

 Richland Township is one of twelve townships in Steuben County, Indiana, United States.
-As of the 2010 census, its population was 570 and it contained 187 housing units, making it the smallest township in the county.
+As of the 2020 census, its population was 415, down from 570 at the 2010 census, and it contained 163 housing units, making it the smallest township in the county.

 Geography

 According to the 2010 census, the township has a total area of 15.58 sqmi, all land, second smallest after Clear Lake township.